-The aim of PPT is to drive more demand for more sustainable materials.
-Come April 1, there will be a new financial incentive for businesses to use more recycled plastic.
+PPT aims to drive more demand for more sustainable materials.
+Since April 1, there's been a new financial incentive for businesses to use more recycled plastic.
 In turn, the government estimates that demand for recycled plastic will increase by up to 40%.
 This could save 200,000 tonnes of carbon dioxide being released between 2022 and 2023.
 The Plastic Packaging Tax will also lead to more packaging being recycled and less going to landfill.
 And it may help drive recycling innovation in the UK.

-There are three main groups of businesses that will be affected:
+There are three main groups of businesses that are affected:

 1. Businesses that manufacture or import 10 tonnes or more of plastic packaging per year.
 If this is your business, you will have to register for the tax.

 This doesn't mean for certain you'll have to pay, but any business that falls into this category has to register.
 If your packaging then contains less than 30% recycled content and doesn't meet any of the exemptions below, you will have to pay PPT.
 It's these businesses that are the most affected by the Plastic Packaging Tax.